internetstandards/toolbox-wiki/DANE-for-SMTP-how-to.md

 `hosts_try_dane = *`

 Notice that depending on the way you configured Exim, you need to apply DANE for all [SMTP transports](https://www.exim.org/exim-html-current/doc/html/spec_html/ch-how_exim_receives_and_delivers_mail.html#SECTprocaddress).

+## Implementing DANE for SMTP using Halon (inbound & outbound e-mail traffic)
+Serveral Dutch hosting providers use Halon (a scriptable SMTP server who's virtual appliances are based on FreeBSD) as the internet facing e-mail server.
+The actual mail boxes reside on Direct Admin (which uses Exim) within the internal network.
+In this specific setup you could say that all security features are applied at the internet facing mail server which is Halon.

+Halon has built-in support for DANE and can be configured by using the information provided on the website: [https://halon.io/dane](https://halon.io/dane) and [https://wiki.halon.io/DANE](https://wiki.halon.io/DANE).